Muskan-G99/Report-Summarizer/README.md

 - The 'summarizer.ipynb' file consists of the custom functions made to extract different kinds of structures present in the report such as images, tables and text.
 - The 'frontend.py' file consists of the code used to deploy the summarizer for a user to naviagte through different parts of the report.
-For more context regarding the approach, check out the presentation attached!
+For more context regarding the approach, check out 'Methodology.pdf'!